Maya Schenwar

-Maya Schenwar (born November 10, 1982) is the editor-in-chief of Truthout and a writer focused on prison-related topics.
+Maya Schenwar (born November 10, 1982) is the editor-at-large and former editor-in-chief of Truthout and a writer focused on prison-related topics.
 She is the co-author of Prison by Any Other Name: The Harmful Consequences of Popular Reforms, author of Locked Down, Locked Out: Why Prison Doesn't Work and How We Can Do Better, and a co-editor of the anthology Who Do You Serve, Who Do You Protect?
 Police Violence and Resistance in the United States.
 She has written about prison issues for Truthout, The New York Times, The Guardian, The Nation, Ms. Magazine, and other publications.

 Career

 Schenwar is the editor-in-chief of the independent journalism organization Truthout.
 In addition to Truthout, she has written for The New York Times, The Guardian, The Nation, The Star-Ledger, and many other publications.
 Coverage of Schenwar’s work and interviews with Schenwar have appeared in C-SPAN, Democracy Now, MSNBC, Al Jazeera, Library Journal, The Thom Hartmann Program, Talking Points Memo, Wisconsin Public Radio, Minnesota Public Radio, The Majority Report, The Utne Reader, In These Times, The Sun magazine, YES!
 Magazine, The Real News Network, TakePart Live, Marfa Public Radio, AlterNet, ColorLines, Bitch Magazine, Feministing, Citizen Radio, Solitary Watch, WBAI, KPFK, The Toast, KPFA, WHMP, WMPR, High Times, KPFT, and others.
 She has done a wide range of public speaking, both in the United States and internationally, at universities, community centers, conferences, prisons, bookstores, and other venues.

 In February 2016, Schenwar presented a TEDx talk in Baltimore on prison abolition.
 Schenwar is also a board member of Love & Protect, an organization that supports those who identify as women and gender non-conforming persons of color who are criminalized or harmed by state and interpersonal violence, and of the Chicago Community Bond Fund, a revolving fund and advocacy organization that pays bond for people charged with crimes in Cook County, Illinois.
 Previous to her work at Truthout, Schenwar was a contributing editor at Punk Planet magazine and served as media coordinator for Voices for Creative Nonviolence.
 She served as chair of the coordinating committee for The Media Consortium, and is a member of the advisory board for Waging Nonviolence.